reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 It helps to understand what this "Redux" thing is in the first place.
 What does it do?
 What problems does it help me solve?
 Why would I want to use it?

-**Redux is a pattern and library for managing and updating application state, using events called "actions".** It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.
+**Redux is a pattern and library for managing and updating application state, using events called "actions."** It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.

 ### Why Should I Use Redux?